 Though it has mountain surroundings, I wouldn’t categorize Edgewood Tahoe as a “mountain” course.
 It’s not quite hilly enough for that.
-It’s just a beautiful setting with an exceptional golf course that has to be played to fully appreciate.
+It’s just a beautiful lakeside setting with an exceptional golf course that has to be played to fully appreciated.
 I’ll do my best to give you a taste of what this place is all about.

 I should mention that a round at Edgewood Tahoe is not cheap.
 We ended up paying the full Saturday morning rack rate of $220.
 We could have signed up for the NCGA outing to be held here on Sunday and saved a little on the price ($185), but we decided it was worth paying more to have a quicker round that would allow us to get more out of the entire weekend.
 Ultimately, that was a good decision for the trip.

 We were able to book our tee time 60 days in advance and we locked up the first time off at 7:00.
-However, we ultimately learned that they often add earlier tee times later depending on weather forecasts and member/resort guest demand.
-We were able to move our tee time up to 6:36, but we would not be first off.
+However, we ultimately learned that they often add earlier tee times at the last minute depending on weather forecasts and member/resort guest demand.
+We were able to move our tee time up to 6:36, but we would still not be first off.
 This policy is a little annoying for those who book a specific tee time so far in advance (for a reason).
 Upon arrival on Saturday morning, all those annoyances were quickly washed away.
 This was going to be an enjoyable round no matter what and the weather was absolutely gorgeous!

 They put us off second as a twosome behind a threesome of members.
 They purposely don’t want rabbits out here pushing maintenance, so they asked us to not play through that group whose job it was to essentially set the morning pace.
 That was fine and we had a relaxed 3:45 pace of play.